By Noga Amiri

 Stukafest is an annual event, but that does not mean there’s no room for surprise.
 This year’s rendition saw a well-rounded mix of the musical and the theatrical, the acoustic and the electric.
 The after party that followed the acts was the cherry on top of the sundae, rounding off the smorgasbord of acts that were delivered to our cozy hamlet on a silver platter.
 Read on to relive the magic!

-A huge round of applause to all the performed, and the Stukafest Middelburg 2018 organizers!
+A huge round of applause to all that performed, and to the Stukafest Middelburg 2018 organizers!

 Photo courtesy of Eline Mann/Facebook